 - Immediately pour into jars or tins.
 Let cool before covering and labeling.
 (Makes about 4 oz)

-- With your fingertip, scoop out a small amount of salve (a little goes a long way), and slowly massage it into your achy muscles and joints.
+With your fingertip, scoop out a small amount of salve (a little goes a long way), and slowly massage it into your achy muscles and joints.
+How to store:

 For more safety precautions, including possible drug interactions between capsaicin and certain medications, please read this link from the University of Maryland Medical Center.